-^aTuring (1936).

-^bSee pp. 57-58 of the textbook.
+^aTuring (1936) calls it "universal computing machine." ^bSee pp. 57-58 of the textbook.

 The Halting Problem

 - Undecidable problems are problems that have no algorithms. - Equivalently, they are languages that are not recursive. - We now define a concrete undecidable problem, the halting problem: